NREL/HPC/bash/index.md

 #### `( )` (Single Parentheses)

 Expressions wrapped in single parantheses denote either the creation of a subshell for provided expressions, or the creation of a bash array variable if used in assignment.
-If subshell parentheses are prefixed with a `$`, the expression will be replaced with stdout from the child process.
+If subshell parentheses are prefixed with a `$`, the expression will be replaced with stdout from the subshell's execution.
 Below are some examples for when single parantheses signify different functionality:

 | Command                           	| Behavior      	|
 |-------------------------------------------------	|------------------------------------------------------------------------------------------------------	|